 Following is the text of U.S. employment trends index from the Conference Board.

-The Conference Board Employment Trends Index decreased 0.18 percent in March to 107.28, down from the revised figure of 107.47 in February.
-The March figure is still up over 5 percent (5.2) from the same month a year ago.
+The Conference Board Employment Trends Index fell in March.
+The index now stands at 111.20, down from 111.43 (an upward revision) in February.
+The March figure is 3.7 percent higher than a year ago.

 The eight labor-market indicators aggregated into the Employment Trends Index include:

 Percentage of Respondents Who Say They Find “Jobs Hard to Get” (The Conference Board Consumer Confidence Survey)